ccmchain/ccmchain/cmd/clef/rules.md

 ```

 Whenever the external API is called (and the ruleset is enabled), the `signer` calls the UI, which is an instance of a ruleset-engine.
 The ruleset-engine
-invokes the corresponding mccmod.
+invokes the corresponding method.
 In doing so, there are three possible outcomes:

 1. JS returns "Approve"
   * Auto-approve request